 Character-based learning is vital in non-Latin languages, especially Chinese, Japanese, and Korean.

-As a Korean learner, the focus should be on 한글 (Hangul) right from the beginner, and the use of romanization should be nominal.
+As a Korean learner, the focus should be on 한글 (Hangul) from the beginner, and Romanization should be nominal.
 This can help you study correctly and achieve meaningful fluency.

 Duolingo uses too much English.
 We know this when they express a Hangul vowel with an English letter.